 Tony Abramson has studied the small, early Anglo-Saxon silver penny, or sceat* since the mid-1990s.
 He has

-resulted in the publication of papers presented at the symposia together with other material in Studies in Early Medieval Coinage, edited by Tony.
-Volumes 1
+the publication of papers presented at the symposia together with other material in Studies in Early Medieval Coinage, edited by Tony.
+Volumes 1 and 3 are

 He has also published a number of stand-alone books.
 The first, Sceattas: An Illustrated Guide, sold 1,500 copies and was short-listed for the inaugural North Book Prize.
 This is superceded by the much more detailed Sceatta List, a radical re-arrangement of the corpus of early-pennies, now widely cited, for example, in auction catalogues.
 The second edition, available from Spink, extends the number of main varieties to 679 categorized in 115 groups, organized into 10 themes.
 This has been nominated for the 2018 IAPN book prize.